-Introduction to the fields of Political Theory, U.S. Politics, and International Relations with emphasis on learning to identify and evaluate arguments and the evidence that authors use to support them.
+POL2000Introduction to Political Science3Introduction to the fields of Political Theory, U.S.Politics, and International Relations with emphasis onlearning to identify and evaluate arguments and theevidence that authors use to support them.Prerequisite: Writing course

-Prerequisite: Writing course

 POL2100 American Government

 Introduction to the institutions and processes of American government (the Constitution, Congress, Presidency, Courts, etc.) within a Biblical worldview.